Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Discussion

-Throughout this discussion we have noted many opportunities for potential technological interventions to improve the well-being of digital sex workers, as well as those engaged in digitally mediated-gig work and who make a living from content-creation in general, regardless of whether that content is sexual in nature.
+Throughout this discussion we have noted many opportunities for potential technological interventions to improve the well-being of online-only sex workers, as well as those engaged in digitally mediated-gig work and who make a living from content-creation in general, regardless of whether that content is sexual in nature.
 We note, however, that a participatory action or design justice approach should be taken for any instantiation of these proposals or other interventions~\cite{costanza2020design}.
 As digital workplaces, digital sex work platforms may consider how to scale such participatory action, for example through user feedback groups, interfacing with elected community representatives, etc.

-Finally, we note that while technology can both create and prevent harm, so too can legislation.
-Online-only sex workers sit at the intersection between growing conversations regarding content moderation, particularly of sexual content, and digitally-mediated labor.
-Existing laws regarding distribution, production, and sale of sexual content do not address the realities of digital sex work nor appropriately protect these workers~\cite{stardust2018safe}.
-Further, there is ongoing debate regarding the employment status of digital gig workers.
-If online-only sex workers are employees (as prior work suggests they may be~\cite{marston2020onlyemployees}), then the issue of account deletion and/or platform loss becomes a workers' rights issue, irrespective of all the other potential benefits/losses employee status might bring to content creators~\cite{berg2020porn}.
-It is critical that the voices of digital sex workers are included with the voices of other digital gig-workers when developing both technological tools and policy interventions to ensure the well-being of all workers.
-To ensure this inclusion will require a shift from existing adversarial norms toward digital sexual content creators~\cite{ website:medium.com } toward respecting these creators as digital workers and stakeholders of the digital spaces in which they conduct their work.
+In the development of both policy and technology it is critical that the voices of online-only sex workers are included with the voices of other digital gig-workers to ensure the well-being of all workers.
+To ensure this inclusion will require a shift from existing adversarial norms toward digital sexual content creators~\cite{sas_paper, website:medium.com} toward respecting these creators as digital workers and stakeholders of the digital spaces in which they conduct their work.